harshul25/Assignment-4/README.md

 Features:

+- Use banker's algorithm to avoid deadlock

+- Check if it is safe to request the resources

+- Show all current processes and resources

 Tests:

 Code Example:

-Authors: Jiachun Xiang & Harshul Mehta.
+Authors: Jiachun Xiang & Harshul Mehta

 Credits:

-License:
+License: MIT License